-The actuarial assumptions used in the December 31, 2016, valuation were based on the results of an experience study for the period July 1, 2007 to June 30, 2012.
+The actuarial assumptions used in the December 31, 2017, valuation were based on the results of an experience study for the period July 1, 2007 to June 30, 2012.

-Discount rate: The discount rate used to measure the total pension liability was 5.82%.
-The projection of cash flows used to determine the discount rate assumed member contributions will be made at the 10% contribution rate for 2017 and then increase to 11% for 2018 and to 12% for 2019 and thereafter.
-Employer contributions will be made at the 1.7 multiple of member contributions from two years prior for 2017 and then increase to 2.3 for 2018 and to 2.9 for 2019 and thereafter.
+Discount rate: The discount rate used to measure the total pension liability was 3.65%.
+The projection of cash flows used to determine the discount rate assumed member contributions will be made at the 9% contribution rate for 2018 and thereafter.
+Employer contributions will be made at the 1.1 multiple of member contributions from two years prior for 2018 and thereafter.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Projected employer contributions and contributions from future plan members that are intended to fund the service costs of future plan members and their beneficiaries are not included.
 Based on those assumptions, the pension plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
-The projected benefit payments through 2047 were discounted at the expected long-term rate of return (7.50%).
-Starting in 2048, the projected benefit payments were discounted at the municipal bond index (3.78%).
-Therefore, a single equivalent, blended discount rate of 5.82% was calculated using the long-term expected rate of return and the municipal bond index.
+The projected benefit payments through 2025 were discounted at the expected long-term rate of return (7.50%).
+Starting in 2026, the projected benefit payments were discounted at the municipal bond index (3.44%).
+Therefore, a single equivalent, blended discount rate of 3.65% was calculated using the long-term expected rate of return and the municipal bond index.